marquesafonso/multilang-asr-captioner/README.md

 From there you will see the [submit_video endpoint](http://127.0.0.1:8000/submit_video/) and the [documentation](http://127.0.0.1:8000/docs/)

-**Tip**: on Linux or Mac localhost will resolve directly to 0.0.0.0 but on windows you will need to change it to 127.0.0.1
+**Tip**: on Linux or Mac localhost will resolve directly to 0.0.0.0 but on windows you will need to change it to 127.0.0.1 or localhost

 ### Local